-While the Group and the Company has yet to undertake a detailed assessment of the classification and measurement of its financial assets, the Group and the Company does not expect a significant change to the measurement basis arising from adopting the new classification and measurement model under FRS 109.
-Loans and receivables that are currently accounted for at amortised cost will continue to be accounted using amortised cost model under FRS 109.
+The Group does not expect a significant change to the measurement basis arising from adopting the new classification and measurement model under SFRS(I) 9.
+Loans and receivables that are currently accounted for at amortised cost will continue to be accounted using amortised cost model under SFRS(I) 9.